Anna Gordy Gaye

 Anna Ruby Gaye (née Gordy; January 28, 1922 – January 31, 2014) was an American businesswoman, composer and songwriter.
 An elder sister of Motown founder Berry Gordy, she became a record executive in the mid-to-late 1950s distributing records released on Checker and Gone Records before forming the Anna label with Billy Davis and her sister Gwen Gordy Fuqua.
-Gordy later became known as a songwriter for several hits including the Originals' "Baby, I'm for Real", and at least two songs on Marvin Gaye's What's Going On album.
+Gordy later became known as a songwriter for several hits including the Originals' "Baby, I'm for Real", and "God Is Love" from Marvin Gaye's What's Going On album.
 The first wife of Gaye, their turbulent marriage later served as inspiration for Gaye's 14th studio album, Here, My Dear.

 Life and career

 Born Anna Ruby Gordy on January 28, 1922, in Oconee, Georgia, she was the third-eldest child of Berry Gordy Sr. (Berry Gordy II) and Bertha Ida (née Fuller) Gordy's eight children.
 Into her first year, Gordy's family relocated to Detroit.
 Following graduation from high school in 1940, Gordy relocated to California, which is where Gordy's younger brother Berry moved after he dropped out of high school to form a boxing career.
 Returning to Detroit in the mid-1950s, she and younger sister Gwen became operators of the photo concession at Detroit's Flame Show Bar.

 By the late 1950s, members of the Gordy clan were getting involved with the music business.
 In 1956, Anna began her career distributing records for Checker Records.
 In about 1957, she distributed a few recordings for Gone Records.
 In 1958, Anna and Gordy's younger sister Gwen founded the label Anna Records with musician Billy Davis, a year before Berry launched Tamla Records.
 Anna distributed Tamla's first national hit, Barrett Strong's "Money (That's What I Want)".
 Artists such as David Ruffin and Joe Tex also recorded for the label, and Marvin Gaye became a session musician with the company.
 After the label was absorbed as a subsidiary of Motown in 1961, Gordy joined Motown as a songwriter.
 Some of her early compositions were recorded by Gaye and Mary Wells.
 In 1965, Gordy co-wrote Stevie Wonder's "What Christmas Means to Me".

 Gordy later co-composed the Originals' hits "Baby, I'm for Real" and "The Bells" with Marvin Gaye.
 Gordy's name was included as a co-songwriter on two songs on Gaye's 1971 album, What's Going On, including "Flyin' High (In the Friendly Sky)" and "God Is Love".
 In 1973, Gordy's name was included in the credits to the song "Just to Keep You Satisfied", which was originally recorded in 1969 by the Monitors, and recorded by the Originals two years later.
 Gaye's version was overdubbed from the Originals recording and reversed the song's romantic lyrics for a more solemn view of the end of a marriage.
 Gordy left Motown at the end of the 1970s and retired from the music industry.